-- Chip and pin – rates are increasing by 0.2% (on top of your existing rate) whereas interchange costs have only increased by 0.2% less 7p.
-So customers are paying an extra 7p per transaction in excess of interchange costs payable to Visa Europe.
-In the case of business debit the extra is actually 10p.
+- Chip and pin: Rates are increasing by 0.2% whereas interchange costs have only increased by 0.2% less 7p.
+So, customers are paying an extra 7p per transaction in excess of interchange costs payable to Visa Europe.
+In the case of business debit, the extra is actually 10p.

-- Telephone /non-secure e-commerce – rates are increasing by 50p in excess of the chip and pin rates whereas interchange costs have only increased by 7.5p.
-So customers are paying an extra 49.5p (50p – 7.5p + 7p) in excess of interchange costs payable to Visa Europe (or 52.5p in the case of business debit).
-PaymentSense confirmed to us that this increase applies to all telephone transactions, even if CVV2 data is captured.
+- Telephone and non-secure eCommerce: Rates are increasing by 50p in excess of the chip and pin rates.
+Interchange costs have only increased by 7.5p.
+So, customers are paying an extra 49.5p (50p – 7.5p + 7p) in excess of interchange costs payable to Visa Europe (or 52.5p in the case of business debit).
+Paymentsense confirmed to us that this increase applies to all telephone transactions, even if CVV2 data is captured.

-- Interchange cap – interchange payable to Visa Europe is capped at 50p for chip and pin transactions and £1 for telephone /non-secure e-commerce transactions.
-Prices paid by PaymentSense customers are not capped.
+- Interchange cap: Interchange payable to Visa Europe is capped at 50p for chip and pin transactions and £1 for telephone and non-secure eCommerce transactions.
+Prices paid by Paymentsense’s customers are not capped.

 Credit card increase